mediapills/cloud-custodian/docs/source/gcp/examples/gke-update-cluster-labels.rst

 GKE - Label Clusters Depending on Their Properties
 ===================================================

-You may want to organize your existing GKE clusters with labels as a pre-requisite to use other scripts and policies and/or in order to create a better traceability of clusters in GCP console.
+There can be a requirement to organize existing GKE clusters with labels as a pre-requisite to use other scripts and policies and/or in order to create a better traceability of clusters in GCP console.

 In the example below, the policy marks clusters of 3 nodes with "nodes:minimal" label.